parrt/msds689/README.md

 # Administrivia

 **INSTRUCTOR.** [Terence Parr](http://parrt.cs.usfca.edu).
 I’m a professor in the computer science and [data science program](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) departments and was founding director of the MS in Data Science program at USF (which became the MS data science program).
-Please call me Terence or Professor (the use of “Terry” is a capital offense).
+Please call me Terence or Professor (not “Terry”).

 **SPATIAL COORDINATES:**<br>